PdxCodeGuild/Programming102/labs/lab2.md

 Using a Read, Evaluate, Print, Loop (REPL), build a list of numbers by asking the user to enter them one at a time.
 Add each number to the list.

-Once the user enters 'done', ask the user to define the `target` number for the `remove_all` function.
+Once the user enters 'done', pass the list to the `sum_numbers` function and display the sum.

-Call the functions using the values the user provides.

 ```
 Enter a number or 'done' to quit: